conan-io/docs/reference/conanfile/tools/layout.rst

 Predefined layouts
 ------------------

-There are some pre-defined common layouts, ready to be simply used in recipes:
+There are some pre-defined common layouts, ready to be simply used in recipes.

 For example, this would implement the standard CMake project layout: